ghostypeeps148/chickandseed/README.md

 It was a game that you move the cat around to eat apples.
 But, you are forced to use duplicate to make more.
 I thought, Why not make this better with cloning?
 So I did.
-Eventually someone gave me the idea to
+Someone gave me the idea to make it Chick and Seed, and eventually it came to this video game.